Syllabus and synopsis (Compilers)

 - Introduction.

-- Postfix code for expressions and statements.
+- Postfix code for expressions.